sourmash-bio/sourmash/doc/sourmash-internals.md

 ## Signatures and sketches

 sourmash operates on sketches.
-Each sketch is a collection of hashes.
-Each sketch is contained in a signature.
+Each sketch is a collection of hashes, which are in turn built from k-mers by applying a hash function (currently always murmurhash) and a filtering function.
+Each sketch is contained in a signature wrapper that contains some metadata.

 Internally, sketches (class `MinHash`) contain the following information:
 * a set of hashes;